- Home

 sudo systemctl restart docker.service

-Running ONLYOFFICE Workspace installation without ONLYOFFICE Mail
+Running ONLYOFFICE Workspace Community installation without ONLYOFFICE Mail

 In case you do not want to install ONLYOFFICE Mail just now, you can skip its installation.
 To do that, run the following command: